-Allows you to treat certain waste at a water treatment works to reduce the volume for transport, or to make it easier to handle before the waste is recovered.
+The T20 exemption allows you to treat certain waste at water treatment works to reduce the volume for transport, or to make it easier to handle for waste recovery.

 Types of activity you can carry out

 This includes storing and treating sludge from water clarification by removing water.